madmoizo/backinfront/README.md

 # What is this useful for ?

-Backinfront is both the manager of your local database and a router which handles requests locally.
+Backinfront is both the manager of your browser database and a router which handles requests locally.
 If you are building an offline first web app which needs sync capabilities, Backinfront is probably the tool your are looking for.

 # Browser support